AztecProtocol/aztec-packages/spartan/testnet-runbook.md

    - boot-node-lb-udp: `<EXTERNAL-IP>:40400`

 This latest node connection information must also be updated in any existing node connection guides and where referenced at <https://docs.aztec.network>.

+The Product/DevRel team then shares these connection details with the sequencer & prover discord channel.
+Starting at epoch 5, Product/DevRel will coordinate with node operators who have already connected to the network using the information above.
+Product/DevRel verify that node operators are seeing correct logs, then pass on validator addresses of those ready to engineering so that engineering can add them to the validator set.
+We do this until we add all 48 validators.

 ## Support